-You can also use SkyMiles to upgrade your seat or even get membership to the Delta SkyLounge.
+You can also use SkyMiles to upgrade your seat.
 Gift cards and donations to charity are two other options for redemption.

 As both a premium and a co-branded airline card, the Delta Reserve Card’s value lies in its perks.
-Most, if not all, of the $450 annual fee could be justified here.
+Most, if not all, of the $450 annual fee ($550 starting on January 30, 2020) could be justified here.
 The Delta Reserve gives you everything Delta has to offer in the way of perks.
 This card is the cream of the crop for Delta loyalists aside from probably the American Express Platinum Card.

-The Delta Gold and Platinum Cards also offer Sky Club Lounge access.
-But those cardmembers must pay a discounted rate of $29 per person.
-This perk is redundant for American Express Platinum cardmembers as they receive it too.
-I would not worry about this perk if you also hold an Amex Platinum Card.
+This perk is redundant for American Express Platinum cardholders as they receive it too.
+I would not worry about this perk if you also have an Amex Platinum Card.

 This perk is a phone line that can help you with anything Delta-related from reservations to cancellations.
 Concierge service is a common perk among premium Amex cards.
 But its not often spoken about.
 Having a private phone line can help you bypass long waiting times for customer service.
 It can also save you valuable time.